As Political Climate Changes,

 - Did you know that more than 10% of all the bullying complaints that the CT State Department of Education gets are not youth on youth, but adult on youth – grown-ups bullying kids.

 - Did you know that Transgender women of Color are at the highest risk for violence, sexual assault and murder?

 - Is it a coincidence, do you think, that among the many mean spirited and hostile acts from the current administration, many specifically target LGB and especially Transgender youth and adults?

-Much of the rhetoric isn’t new – but it has been generations since so many people felt this empowered to act on their biases publically.
+Much of the rhetoric isn’t new – but it has been generations since so many people felt this empowered to act on their biases so openly.

 Words fly, kids die and Trump tweets on.